squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

     want to work on a new feature, please create a [change request].
 Keep in mind the guidance given and let people advise you.
 It might be that there are easier solutions to the problem you perceive and want to address.
+    It might be that what you want to achieve can already be achieved through configuration.

 [bug report]: reporting-a-bug.md
 [documentation issue]: reporting-a-docs-issue.md